 When it comes to Redstone contraptions in Minecraft, pistons are almost certainly always involved.
-The piston block allows for blocks to be moved without direct player or mob interaction.
-As soon as any piston block receives some form of Redstone power, it will extend and push the block it's head faces.
+The piston block allows for blocks to be moved without a direct player or mob interaction.
+As soon as any piston block receives some form of Redstone power, it will extend and push the block its head faces.
 This short guide will explain how to craft pistons and will cover all important questions you might have about Minecraft pistons in their current state.

 If you’re planning on making any neat Redstone contraptions, pistons will most likely be a vitally needed component.
 Luckily for us, however, crafting this extremely useful block is quite cheap, and typically, beginners won’t have much trouble gathering the needed resources.